bpc-einvoicing/bpc-semantics-spreadsheet-tools/README.md

 Unzipping this reveals the latest archive ZIP file that has the name `bpc-semantics-tools-{version}-{revision-date}.zip` including the version.
 This ZIP is used to snapshot the committee's work in some other location for posterity because the ZIP files on git are deleted after a period of time.

 The archive ZIP contains all content to be snapshot by a committee for posterity:
-- the `archive-only-not-in-final-distribution/` directory with a snapshot of all of the raw tools used in the generation of the distributed artefacts, and
+- the `archive-only-not-in-final-distribution/` directory with a snapshot of all of the raw tools used in the generation of the distributed artifacts, and
 - the `bpc-semantics-{version}-{revision-date}.zip` artifacts ZIP package to be made available to the BPC community of users.

 The artifacts ZIP contains the following as described in detail in the included `readme-bpc-artifacts.html` file: